victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ## Receiving Incoming Calls via Push Notifications

-The application can receive incoming calls only when:

-- the application is in the foreground AND listening on an _Active Connection_ (_deprecated_)
-- the application is registered to receive incoming calls via Push Notifications the using [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html).

-The latter option is the only way the application can be notified of an incoming call if the phone is locked, or the application is in the background or closed.
+To receive incoming calls via Push Notifications the _application instance_ has to be registered on Sinch Backend using [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html).
+Push Notifications allow to receive an incoming call even if the phone is locked, or the application is in the background or closed.

 Sinch SDK supports both currently available major Push Notification platforms on Android - [Google's Firebase Cloud Messages](doc:voice-android-cloud-push-notifications#google-fcm-push-notifications) (later FCM) and [Huawei Mobile Services Push Notifications](doc:voice-android-cloud-push-notifications#huawei-hms-notifications)  (Huawei Push or HMS Push).